MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-302.md

 -	Internet Access for Azure, and for Computer Vision API retrieval.
 For more information, please follow this [LINK](https://azure.microsoft.com/en-us/services/cognitive-services/computer-vision/).

 > [!NOTE]
-> It is also possible to develop this lab for immersive headsets.
+> It is also possible to develop this course for immersive headsets.
 Follow the document as is, and throughout you will be provided with information for any specific section which might need to be different, so to work with immersive headsets.
 > Please also be aware, that you will need a **camera** available for use with capture (either internal within your computer or external USB) as current immersive headsets do not have cameras.

 ### Before you start